-This course covers economic analysis of the theory of income determination; national income accounting, business cycles, monetary and fiscal policy, the national debt, the banking system of the United States, and economic growth and development.
-Students will learn to use macroeconomic principles to analyze the problems of poverty, and income distribution.
+This course will cover economic analysis of the theory of income determination; national income accounting, business cycles, monetary and fiscal policy, the national debt, the central banking system of the United States, and economic growth and development.

-Prerequisite: MTH 56 or one year of high school Algebra II.
+Prerequisite: MTH 56, with a minimum grade of C, or one year of college-prep Algebra II.